-Integrated customer data is the engine that powers direct sales.
+Integrated customer data is the engine that powers direct selling.
 Creating stand-out customer-centric experiences not only requires companies to capture data about their customers but also to organize the data so that it’s accessible and usable for the company and its sellers.

 While technology makes data ever easier to collect, many direct selling companies struggle to put data points from multiple platforms together, which causes information gaps and missed sales opportunities.
 The good news is that technology can also help companies integrate their customer data from end to end and deliver three essential drivers of direct selling success.